 Everyone runs or has run earlier in their lives.
-When we were kids and played in the schoolyard, we did it in the most natural way.
-Far most of us also had gymnastics on the weekly schedule during the school years where we played soccer, handball etc. However, it is not all who identify oneself as runner.
-There are a type runner that more uses running as a tool and another type who identify oneself as runner.
+When we were kids and played in the schoolyard, we did it very naturally.
+Far most of us also had gymnastics on the weekly schedule during the school years where we played soccer, handball, etc. However, it is not all who identify oneself as a runner.
+There is a type of runner that more uses running as a tool and another type who identify oneself as runner.
 How to distinguish the runner type in a Marathon or just on shorter distances are what this blog is about.

 The Purpose of Running

 If we look at runners in general, we can distinguish whether running is a means or an end in itself.
-Is running a part of a strategy to achieve something else, like losing weight, a better appearance, achieve social prestige etc. or is the primary motivation that we enjoy the activity itself – about the joy of running for its own sake?
-Purpose and means can rarely be separated completely.
+Is running a part of a strategy to achieve something else, like losing weight, a better appearance, achieve social prestige, etc. or is the primary motivation that we enjoy the activity itself – about the joy of running for its own sake?
+Purpose and means can rarely be separated.